Healthcare Leads in AI Adoption, New Reports Show

 • 87% of IT teams report resolving issues faster with AI tools

-Where Healthcare Is Investing in AI
+Where Healthcare is Investing in AI

-• Coding & billing automation — $450M
+• Coding and billing automation continues to expand

 Real-World Deployments Are Scaling to Historic Levels